Services, Programs, and Resources

 We invite all members of the Brandeis teaching community to take advantage of our services and programs as a piece of their own ongoing faculty development.
 Taking an intentional approach to the improvement of teaching can model effective learning practices for students, and it affirms our commitment to the pursuit of inclusive teaching, learning and research that benefit students and society.

 For Individuals, Departments, Schools, Programs and Staff: Available upon request, and tailored to your needs and interests.
-Contact Mary-Ann Winkelmes at firstname.lastname@example.org or 781-736-8322.
+Contact CTL@brandeis.edu or 781-736-8322.

-- Provost's Teaching Innovation Grants have an annual deadline in winter to fund yearlong projects that promote equity and innovation in teaching as well as evidence-based practices and scholarship of teaching and learning.
+- Provost's Teaching Innovation Grants have multiple and rolling deadlines to support projects that promote new and evidence-based practices and scholarship of teaching and learning.
 See past awards.

 - Short-term Grants to Support Teaching Innovation and Scholarship of Teaching and Learning have a rolling application deadline and can support short-term teaching innovations as well as presentations about teaching and learning at conferences that focus on higher education teaching/learning.

 - External Grants to Support Teaching may also be useful to explore.

 The Library, Heller School for Social Policy and Management, and Center for Teaching and Learning, Office of Diversity, Equity and Inclusion, Brandeis Counseling Center and Student Accessibility Services collaborate with faculty, staff, and student colleagues to offer events and resources that focus on inclusive teaching.

 Consider and apply evidence-based teaching/learning practices and develop or revise syllabi, readings and assignments for a course, over multiple days in the winter and summer months.